centrica-engineering/nucleus-docs/docs/components/ns-product-card.md

 ### Considerations of best practice

 Give multiple cards the same html parent.
-To improve scannability between multiple products; the name, price, and description sections will adjust to be the same height.
+To improve scanning between multiple products; the name, price, and description sections will adjust to be the same height.
 They do this using a common html parent that's used to share css variables.

 For example